 Subdivision 3 deals with earning CPD points after 31 March 2015.

-[Rule 9 amended in Gazette 20 Feb 2015 p.
+[Rule 9 amended: Gazette 20 Feb 2015 p.
 682.]

 10. Competency area requirements

 (1) In this rule a local legal practitioner is an experienced practitioner for a certificate year if, at the beginning of that year, the practitioner had been engaged in legal practice for at least 5 years.